saraemp/egusphere-2023-53/README.md

 Results show that flexural isostatic adjustments are bidirectional over 100-1000 kyr timescales and are in sync with the magnitude, frequency, and direction of sea-level fluctuations, and that isostatic adjustments play an important role in driving along-strike and cross-shelf river-mouth migration and sediment accumulation.

 ## Files to Run
-To keep the figures consistent with the research article published with this package, you can use the data folder to run your scripts
+To keep the figures consistent with the research article published with this package, you can use the data and the extracted_results folder to run your scripts
 The script can be run using Jupyter Notebook.
 The test for the package can be done with the notebooks;
  "3_postprocessing/Figures/Fig_6.ipynb" or "3_postprocessing/Figures/Fig_8.ipynb"

 ## Requirements
-Ypu will need to install the packages necessary to run the package.
+You will need to install the packages necessary to run the package.
 Conversely, you can  use the command "pip install -r requirements.txt"
 All the dependencies required to run the package is listed in the requirements.txt file.